 We're proud to be in the tradition of Pacific Zen Institute.

 Rachel has been meditating since she was a teenager.
 She became an official zen teacher (Roshi) in the Pacific Zen School in 2015, with transmission from John Tarrant and David Weinstein.
-She is deeply engaged with feminism and the early history and future of women in the world.
+She has been deeply engaged with feminism and the early history and future of women in the world for as long as she can remember.
 Through teaching meditation and koans she'd like to help people of all genders find their place and power in this world, to be able to respond to the very real challenges in which we find ourselves as humans on this planet, to calmly and clearly step into the role we want to play.
 Her practice embraces words and images as well as embodied and wordless wisdom.
 Meditation has always been an adventure to her and she likes to hand it along in that spirit.
 She's interested in what we learn from our bodies and from our dreams.
 She is also the mother of two grown children, as well as a sculptor and writer and Jungian Analyst in Training (Zurich). rachel (at) flowermountainzen.org

 Amy is a zen koan student as well as a historian, poet, community activist and mother and dancer.
 She writes curriculum for the Big History Project and has been a lecturer in Colonial History and Women's History at Stanford University and Sonoma State University.
 Meditation has been a way for her to experience the world more fully and to see into the dream underneath.
 She writes about creativity, spirituality and social change and her prose and poetry have been published